runatlantis/terraform-gce-atlantis/examples/iap_enabled/README.md

 This guide explains how to use IAP to gate access to your Atlantis deployment.
 For more information on this module, see [`basic example`](https://github.com/bschaatsbergen/atlantis-on-gcp-vm/tree/master/examples/basic).
 For more on IAP specifically, see the [`Google docs on IAP`](https://cloud.google.com/iap/docs/concepts-overview).

+Note that only internal org IAP clients can be created via Terraform.
+External clients must be manually created via the GCP console.
+This is due to a current restriction in the Google API.

 - [Prerequisites](#prerequisites)
 - [How to deploy](#how-to-deploy)
   - [Important](#important)